Superfund Enforcement Publications

 Superfund cleanup enforcement publications include a variety of documents:

-Search Training Video (2015).
+PRP Search Training Videos (2015).
 Eight-part video training series intended to help you conduct thorough and accurate searches for potentially responsible parties (PRPs).
 Web page includes links to training videos on EPA's YouTube channel, training presentations, and supporting documents.

 Implementing Institutional Controls in Indian Country (November 2013).
-Handbook answers questions for Regional staff on implementing institutional controls in Indian country as part of a cleanup project.
+Handbook answers questions for EPA regional offices staff on implementing institutional controls in Indian country as part of a cleanup project.

 (September 2014).
 Report lists activities that can be considered for use, as appropriate, for more meaningful involvement of communities in the Superfund enforcement process.